Distributed Agency in CAFO Communities

 © Nicholas Aranda

 Aranda, Nicholas, "Vital Materialism, Thing Power, & Political Ecologies of Fecal Dust" (2021).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 1012.